k-times-c/k-times-c/README.md

 - 👋 Hi, I’m Kyle Clark
-- 👀 I’m interested in neovim, machine learning, app development, and long walks on the beach
+- 👀 I’m interested in neovim, machine learning, app development
-- 🌱 I’m currently learning ML, and computer vision
+- 🌱 I’m currently learning ML, and computer vision, as well as go, java/scala & spark.
 - 💞️ I’m looking to collaborate on neovim plugins, and computer vision projects
 - 📫 How to reach me: LinkedIn, or email (upon request)